+Four-year-old Prince George — whose full name is George Alexander Louis — has a name that echoes throughout British history.
+First off, George was the name of Queen Elizabeth's beloved father, King George VI.
+The last male monarch’s father, King George V, also carried the name.
 The little prince’s second name, Alexander, is a nod to his grandma, whose full name is Elizabeth Alexandra Mary.
 And George’s third name, Louis, is also part of his father’s full name, William Arthur Phillip Louis.
-When it came to naming George, Wills and Kate, both 35, were determined to honor the House of Windsor’s ancestors.
+When it came to naming George, William and Kate were determined to honor the House of Windsor’s ancestors.

 Nearly three-year-old Princess Charlotte — whose full name is Charlotte Elizabeth Diana — has a moniker that pays tribute to both her late grandmother, Princess Diana, and her 92-year-old great-grandmother, Queen Elizabeth.
 But what you might not have realized is that Charlotte’s first name, which is the feminization of "Charles," was inspired by the precious tot’s grandfather, Prince Charles.
 Furthermore, Charlotte — which means "free man" or "petite" — is also the middle name of Kate’s younger sister, Pippa Middleton.

 George and Charlotte in April 2018.
 (Photo Credit: Getty Images)

 Not surprisingly, the name Charlotte has quickly surged in popularity among choices for baby names in the US over the last few years.
 According to Nameberry, Charlotte was the seventh most popular girl name among new moms in 2016, one year after Charlotte's birth.
 In contrast, the website reported that George was only the 125th most popular name for boys last year.
 But let’s be honest, only a kid as cute as Prince George could pull of such a regal name.